InnoIPA/EXMU-X261-usermanual/tocs/0.Getting-Started/pre-build-image.md

 The pre-build image naming rule can refer [here]((../4.FAQ/FAQ.md#pre-build-image-naming-rule)).
 # Setting up the SD Card Image

-You will need a computer(host) to prepare the system for use on X261.
+You will need a computer(host) to prepare the system for use on our FPGA device.
 Here we will introduce writing the system to the microSD card, and then no matter whether the operating system you are using is Windows or Linux, you can use the following flow normally.
 **Please prepare a microSD card of 16GB or more.**

 1. Download the `pre-build image` (please contact james_chen@innodisk.com) to your computer.